-A significant portion of our revenue historically has come from sales of products to large EPC firms worldwide that have the required desalination expertise to engineer, undertake procurement for, construct, and sometimes own and operate large desalination plants or mega-projects.
+A significant portion of our revenue historically has come from sales of products to large EPC firms worldwide that have the required desalination expertise to engineer, undertake procurement for, construct, and sometimes own and operate large desalination plants or mega-projects ("MPD").
 We work with these firms to specify our products for their plants.
 The time between project tender and product shipment can range from 6 to 16 months.
-Each mega-project typically represents a revenue opportunity of between \$1 million and \$10 million.
+Each MPD typically represents a revenue opportunity of between \$1 million and \$10 million.

 A limited number of these EPC firms account for 10% or more of our net revenue.
 Revenue from customers representing 10% or more of net revenue varies from year to year.
+For the year ended December 31, 2014, one customer, IDE Americas, Inc., accounted for approximately 14% of our net revenue.
 For the year ended December 31, 2013, one customer, Acciona Agua, S.A.U., accounted for approximately 15% of our net revenue.
 For the year ended December 31, 2012, one customer, I.V.M.
 Minrav Sadyt (a consortium of Minrav Holdings, Ltd. and Sadyt, a Valoriza Aqua company), accounted for approximately 16% of our net revenue.
-For the year ended December 31, 2011, one customer, IDE Technologies Ltd., accounted for approximately 14% of our net revenue.